back to the MAIN INDEX

 dies Veneris day of Venus Friday

-Note that the roman week started in coincidence with the Jewish holiday of Shabbath, the biblical "7th day" on which God had rested, thus believers were not allowed to perform any kind of activity on this day.
-Romans were pagan, and did not rest on Saturdays, although their dies Saturnii matched the Jewish festivity, what can be told by the alternative Latin name of this day, dies Sabbati ("day of the Shabbath").
+Note that the Roman week started in coincidence with the Jewish holiday of Shabbath, the biblical '7th day' on which God had rested, thus believers were not allowed to perform any kind of activity on this day.
+Romans did not rest on Saturdays, although their dies Saturnii matched the Jewish festivity, what can be told by the alternative Latin name of this day, dies Sabbati ("day of the Shabbath", that is "the day of ceasing from work").

-astrological calendar with the days of the week in the shape
+astrological calendar with the days of the week (top row) in the

-of gods, each of which identifiable by a symbolic features:
+shape of gods, each of which is identifiable by a symbolic attribute:

 - Saturn (beard and sickle)